Your Guide to Healthy Poop

 Color: Healthy poop should be a shade of medium-brown color, courtesy of the leftover bile from your gallbladder (this bile helps to break down your food).
 If your poop is white or grey, you could be having a problem with your pancreas or gallbladder.
 Yellow stool may be the sign of an infection in your intestines or inflammation, especially if you observe mucus in your poop.

-Blood in your poop may or may not be cause for alarm, but it’s always better to be safe than sorry.
-The blood could be the result of hemorrhoids, which can be tender and start bleeding if you’re straining too much while pooping (Ouchies!
+Blood in your poop may or may not be cause for alarm.
+It could be the result of hemorrhoids, which can be tender and start bleeding if you’re straining too much while pooping (Ouchies!
 Ease up, hotshot).
 In this case, you may see a couple of drops of bright red blood in the toilet water, on your toilet paper or on the outside of your poop.
-If you have any doubts about whether or not you have hemorrhoids, touch base with your doc to let him or her know about the issue.
 But if your poop contains dark red blood or is even blackish-red, this indicates blood that has come from higher up in your gut.
-In that case, please see your physician post-haste.
+In that case, please see your doc post-haste.

 How to be a gold-star pooper: